Have you ever thought about who you are? What you stand for?

 As you uncover more of your inner self, you may find that some of your real life identities do not match your inner self.
 There’s a conflict between who you are and who you are expected to be.
 If so, that’s fine.
 It’s a first step to discover who you are.
 The next step is to live in alignment with your inner self, as best as you can, within the context of the situation.
 At the same time, start to make long term plans to ultimately live in alignment with your true self.

-What I did was then to live in alignment with my inner self as best as I could while working as the employee, while kicking off my plans to pursue my passion in the long term.
+What I did was then to live in alignment with my inner self as best as I could while working there, while kicking off my plans to pursue my passion in the long term.
 Since I couldn’t do anything to change the nature of the company, I focused on what I could effect — establishing strong relationships with my colleagues and raising their consciousness through every interaction and meeting.
-Eventually, the opening came for me to make the leap in 2008.
-This marked the biggest step where I closed in the gap with my inner self.
+Eventually, I saw the opportunity to make the leap in 2008.
+This marked the biggest step where I closed the gap with my inner self.
 The rest, as they say, is history.

-Every action you take should move you toward your inner self.
-If you have identities that do not match your inner self, there are two possible steps you can take.
+Every action you take should move you towards your inner self.
+If you have roles that do not match your inner self, there are two possible steps you can take.
 First, try to find the common ground between those identities and your inner self.
 This may involve shaping the identities to fit who you are.
-If this doesn’t work, the other (more drastic) option will be to remove or change the identity altogether — for example when I left my previous company, I effectively removed my identity as an employee in the company; or when I shed naysayers and energy vampires from my life, I was effectively removing my role as a friend to them (and them to me).
+If this doesn’t work, the other (more drastic) option is to remove or change the role altogether.
+For example when I left my previous company, I effectively removed my identity as an employee in the company; or when I shed naysayers from my life, I was effectively removed my role as a friend to them (and them to me).

 Constantly doing these two steps has helped me become more congruent with my true self.
 Today, I’m at a place where my external identities are well matched with who I am on the inside.
 While there’s definitely still room for improvement, they are quite congruent with one another.
 And these didn’t happen by chance.
 They came about as a result of conscious effort.

-Focus on finding your inner self, then start to live in alignment with it.
-That’s when you start to live a conscious life.
+Focus on finding your inner self, and then start to live in alignment with it.
+That’s when you start to live a conscious life. :)